 - IU students can run Stata for free over the internet.
 For details go here.
 Opinions vary on how well this works.
 2012-08-17

 Due dates - assignments are due 30 minutes before lab ends

-Assignments in the form of Word files will be available here.
+Assignments in the form of Word files will be available at the FTP site.
 Add your answers to the assignment file and place the renamed, completed file in your LAN directory.
 Details are provided in lab.

 - Assignment 5: BRM-1.